Answers to frequently asked questions about the Master’s degree program in real estate.

 What are some of the positions your graduates accept upon completion of the MSRED program?

-The real estate industry is diverse and so are the positions assumed by Center graduates.
-Graduates go into project management, acquisitions, finance, asset management, investment management, etc. See a very partial list of employers (Recent Employers) and a summary of jobs alumni hold and starting salaries (Careers and Compensation).
+The real estate industry is diverse and so are the positions assumed by MSRED graduates.
+Graduates go into project management, acquisitions, finance, asset management, development, construction & site management, investment management, etc. See a partial list of employers (Recent Employers) and a summary of jobs alumni hold and starting salaries (Careers and Compensation).

 Is it possible to get a PhD in Real Estate Development?

 The Center for Real Estate does not officially offer a PhD degree.
-Students who are interested in a PhD degree with a Real Estate focus must apply and enroll in the PhD programs of one of the several departments at MIT that are affiliated with the Center for Real Estate.
-These include the Departments of Urban Planning, Economics, and the Sloan School of Management.
-For more information please click here.
+Students who are interested in a PhD degree with a Real Estate focus must apply and enroll in the PhD program in the Department of Urban Studies and Planning, with which the Center is affiliated.
+More information can be found here.

 What is the procedure for enrolling in a dual degree program?

 In order to pursue a dual degree program at MIT you need to apply to each program separately.
 Once admitted, you must then satisfy the requirements of both programs in order to receive both degrees.
 Normally, students complete a dual degree program in two years plus one additional term.
 For more dual degree information, please click here.